 Meniscus repair is performed under general or regional anaesthesia (spinal).
 It is commonly done arthroscopically, although some people need open surgery.

 During arthroscopic meniscus repair, your surgeon makes an incision into your knee joint and inserts the tiny camera of the arthroscope.
 Images are transmitted onto a large screen so your surgeon can clearly see the inside of your joint.
 Through other small incisions, tiny instruments are inserted and the torn pieces of the tear are sewn together.

 Once the tear in the meniscus is repaired, your surgeon may repair other injuries in the knee joint as required.
 The instruments and arthroscope are removed and the incisions are closed with tape or stitches.
 Your knee is then bandaged and a cast or splint is usually fitted.

-It’s common to have some swelling of your knee, shin and ankle.
+It’s common to have some swelling of your knee, shin and ankle after undergoing meniscus repair surgery.
 Try and keep your leg elevated as much as possible to reduce swelling.
-Pain should be minimal (due to local anaesthesia), but you be given pain medication as needed.
+Pain should be minimal (due to local anaesthesia), but you will be given pain medication as needed.

 Before you go home, your therapist will teach you how to walk safely on crutches and some simple exercises to prevent stiffness.
 These exercises are the start of your post-op rehabilitation program.